Pinus armandii

-Pinus armandii, the Armand pine or Chinese white pine, is a species of pine native to China, occurring from southern Shanxi west to southern Gansu and south to Yunnan, with outlying populations in Anhui.
+Pinus armandii, the Chinese white pine or Armand's pine, is a species of pine native to China, occurring from southern Shanxi west to southern Gansu and south to Yunnan, with outlying populations in Anhui and on Taiwan.
 It grows at altitudes of 2200–3000 m in Taiwan, and it also extends a short distance into northern Burma.
 In Chinese it is known as "Mount Hua pine" (华山松).

 It grows at 1,000–3,300 m altitude, with the lower altitudes mainly in the northern part of the range.
 It is a tree reaching 35 m height, with a trunk up to 1 m in diameter.

 Description

 It is a member of the white pine group, Pinus subgenus Strobus, and like all members of that group, the leaves ('needles') are in fascicles (bundles) of five, with a deciduous sheath.
 They are 8–20 cm long.
 The cones are 9–22 cm long and 6–8 cm broad, with stout, thick scales.
-The seeds are large, 10–16 mm long and have only a vestigial wing; they are dispersed by spotted nutcrackers.
-The cones mature in their second year, this is a juvenile female cone:
+The seeds are large, 10–16 mm long and have only a vestigial wing; they are dispersed by southern nutcrackers.
+The cones mature in their second year, about 18 months after pollination.